 Caring for your plant

 Soil -- Monstera likes well-draining soil that's high in organic matter.
 A typical mix is 3 parts potting soil to 2 part perlite, pumice or coarse horticultural sand.
-An alternate mix is 2 parts of coir fiber or peat, 1 part fine-grade orchid bark, and 2 parts perlite.
+An alternate mix is 2 parts of coir fiber or peat, 1 part small-grade orchid bark, and 2 parts perlite.
 If you tend to overwater your plants, add extra perlite to your mix.

 After repotting, don't pack the soil down - simply water it.

 Growing indoors -- Grow your plant indoors, unless it doesn't freeze in your area, in which case you can grow it outside.
-The plant can handle a wide range of temperatures, but it's happiest between about 65-85 degrees F (18-29°C).
+It can handle a wide range of temperatures, but it's happiest between about 65-85 degrees F (18-29°C).
 If it seems to suffer from low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement store and some thrift shop.

 Supporting your plant -- It will want something to climb on, like a wall/ceiling, a trellis, wires, etc. It holds on by using its long, dangling aerial roots, which adhere very strongly and may damage surfaces if removed.
 Keep this in mind when choosing a spot for it.
 You may cut off the aerial roots if you wish, and tie the branches to their support.